-The Assistant Director for Leadership and Engagement is responsible for student leadership development activities of student leaders including Residence Hall Association (RHA), house council and area government representatives, and community leaders; conducts need assessment, evaluates activities, and directs the development of a comprehensive program intended to develop the leadership knowledge and skills of students.
+The Coordinator for Selection, Training and Leadership is responsible for student leadership development activities of student leaders including Residence Hall Association (RHA), house council and area government representatives, and community leaders; conducts need assessment, evaluates activities, and directs the development of a comprehensive program intended to develop the leadership knowledge and skills of students.

 Residence Directors, Graduate Assistants and Apartment Communities Coordinator

 Professional Apartment Complex Coordinator (ACC), Residence Directors (RDs) and Graduate Assistants are responsible for the leadership, programming, and student conduct of specific residence halls or small hall clusters.
 They are available to help resolve academic or social concerns and provide referrals to other campus agencies as needed.
 Visit the Residence Education Directory for contact information.

 Assistant Directors (ADs) oversee RDs, the overall operation of an entire residential area, collaborating with area student governments, and provide oversight for the Residential Curriculum and Community Standards.